Zelle is a peer-to-peer (P2P) payment network that enables users to send money to their friends, family, and anyone else that is part of the platform.

 Future sources of monetization may include the launch of a Zelle-branded debit or credit card or the promotion of other financial products within the Zelle app (i.e. earning money via affiliate commissions).

-The company behind Zelle, Early Warning Services, in all likeliness receives payments from the participating banks in exchange for creating and maintaining the Zelle network.
+Nonetheless, the company behind Zelle, Early Warning Services, in all likeliness receives payments from the participating banks in exchange for creating and maintaining the Zelle network.
 But as previously stated, the Zelle app itself does not generate any revenue for its mother company.

 Who Owns Zelle?

 Zelle is owned by FinTech company Early Warning Services LLC.
 Early Warning provides fraud management and prevention services for other financial institutions.
 It operates offices in Chicago, Tempe, San Francisco, and Scottsdale.

 Early Warning Services, in turn, is owned by a group of other banks.
 These include Bank of America, Chase, PNC, U.S. Bank, Wells Fargo, Capital One, and BB&T.